The Odd Blog

 Words

 It’s occurred to me recently that I use certain words and phrases which might not be totally intelligible to the general public.
 That’s the nice way of saying that I make up words and phrases from more-or-less nowhere and then use them frequently, without ever explaining what they actually mean.
+I also tend to use words and phrases which are used in subcultures and cliques I frequent.

 To that end, I’ve decided to start a glossary, so that whenever I think to myself, “Oh, shit!
 Nobody’s going to understand that!”, I can link the confused people to this page right here.